oresat/oresat-linux/docs_and_examples/Beaglebone_installing_arch.md

 - Run `systemctl --failed` to see if shadow.service has failed
 - If both pwck and shadow.service are working skip this section.
     - Mostly likely they failed to the hardware clock being in the past with passwd set times in the future.
-    - Run `hwclock --set --date='DD/MM/YYYY HH:MM:SS'` to set the hardware clock (use **UTC** time).
+    - `hwclock --set --date='DD/MM/YYYY HH:MM:SS'` to set the hardware clock (use **UTC** time).
-    - Run `hwclock -s` to override the system time with the hardware time.
+    - `hwclock -s` to override the system clock with the hardware clock.

 ## Connecting Beaglebone to the internet
-- plug in the Beagle into a router with a ethernet cable
+- plug in the Beaglebone into a router with a ethernet cable
 - `systemctl enable dhcpcd` to enable dhcp client daemon on startup
 - `systemctl start dhcpcd` to start dhcp client daemon
 - `ping www.google.com` to test connection.
 May need to do a reboot.